TheZeroBeast/TZB-MMU2S-Firmware/README.md

   4.  // action:mmuFailedLoad2
   5.  // action:mmuFailedUnload
   6.  // action:jamDetected

+### Compatibility
+   At this time **only the MK3 is compatible** with this firmware.
+If there are any AVR programmers that could
+   help make this compatible with the MK2S or MK2.5, your help would be greatly appreciated.
+If you are so inclined,
+   you could potentially compile this code for your hardware and have a 24v 5a supply powering the MMU2 unit.
+   Then it will work the same as the MK3.

 # **STEPS TO FIRST GET SETUP AND PRINTING WITH MY FW**
 1. Adjust **BOWDEN_LENGTH** in **SETUP** menu **(MK3 LCD Messages to guide you will appear)**